Cloud-SPAN/genomics01-intro/index.md

 ---
 ---

 [Data Carpentry](https://datacarpentry.org/)’s aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
-[Cloud SPAN](https:cloud-span.york.ac.uk) is the project run by the Biology Department of the University of York with the aim to develop advanced modules covering specialised knowledge and skills to generate and analyse 'omics data using cloud-based High Performance Computing (HPC) resources.
+[Cloud-SPAN](https://cloud-span.york.ac.uk) is the project run by the Biology Department of the University of York with the aim to develop advanced modules covering specialised knowledge and skills to generate and analyse 'omics data using cloud-based High Performance Computing (HPC) resources.

 This course is based on the Data Carpentry's [Genomics Workshop](https://datacarpentry.org/genomics-workshop/), streamlined and extended to serve as the foundation course for the Cloud SPAN advanced modules.
 The course teaches data management and analysis for genomics research including: (1) best practices for organization of bioinformatics projects and data, (2) use of command-line utilities to connect to and use cloud computing and storage resources, (3) use of command-line tools to analyze sequence quality and perform variant calling, and (4) various related subjects to help you optimise your work.